GBrachetta/Fattoria/README.md

 ## Code
 All credit has been mentioned in the relevant sections of the code.
 Special mention to:
-- Carousel with fade effect from <a href="mdbootstrap.com">Mdbootstrap</a>.
+- Carousel with fade effect from <a href="mdbootstrap.com" target="_blank">Mdbootstrap</a>.
-- Logo drop shadow from <a href="https://stackoverflow.com/questions/3186688/drop-shadow-for-png-image-in-css">Stack Overflow</a>.
+- Logo drop shadow from <a href="https://stackoverflow.com/questions/3186688/drop-shadow-for-png-image-in-css" target="_blank">Stack Overflow</a>.
-- Text overlay for Hero image and video adapted for this site from Anna Greaves' <a href="https://github.com/AJGreaves/portrait-artist">Portrait Artist, Milestone 1, Code Institute</a>.
+- Text overlay for Hero image and video adapted for this site from Anna Greaves' <a href="https://github.com/AJGreaves/portrait-artist" target="_blank">Portrait Artist, Milestone 1, Code Institute</a>.

 ## Acknowledgements
 - To all members of Code Institute active on Slack and ready to help on everything at random times.
-Special mentions of unvaluable help at this stage: <a href="https://github.com/Eventyret">Simen Daehlin</a>, <a href="https://github.com/AJGreaves">Anna Greaves</a> and all mentors, tutors, alumni and students always ready and generous to help.
+Special mentions of unvaluable help at this stage: <a href="https://github.com/Eventyret" target="_blank">Simen Daehlin</a>, <a href="https://github.com/AJGreaves" target="_blank">Anna Greaves</a> and all mentors, tutors, alumni and students always ready and generous to help.
-- To <a href="https://github.com/5pence">Spencer Barriball</a>, my mentor for this project.
+- To <a href="https://github.com/5pence" target="_blank">Spencer Barriball</a>, my mentor for this project.
 - To Rut for her constant patience and support.